-Now that the beauty market is bombarded with ‘natural’ products we keep getting more and more questions about which products are natural and which ones are synthetic.
+Now that the Korean skincare market is bombarded with ‘natural’ products we keep getting more and more questions about which products are natural and which ones are synthetic.
 This is a difficult question to answer because the answer isn’t black and white.
 What is the definition of natural and are natural products better than synthetic ones?
 We wanted to address this issue as clear as possible so we decided to dedicate a blog post to it.

 What is a ‘natural’ product?

 The problem with the question ‘which products are natural?’ is that the term ‘natural’ hasn’t been defined yet.
 The FDA has not established a regulatory definition for this term in cosmetic labeling.
 Companies are free to define ‘natural’ as they like and market products as natural if they fit their definition.
 Some companies consider non-GMO plants as natural ingredients and other companies take a standard cosmetic and add a little plant extract and market it as ‘natural’.

 Cosmetic marketers love to brand their products as ‘natural’ to appeal to consumers.
 For this reason several organizations have come up with their own natural standards that cosmetics companies can use to get officially certified and get a stamp of approval to label their products.

 Each have a slightly different definition of natural but all of them allow some chemical modification of natural ingredients.
 These seals may let you know that a product contains more ingredients of natural origin than ones that don’t have the seal, but none of them require a product to be a 100% natural with absolutely zero synthetics.
 So even if you're using products that are sealed with a 'natural' stamp, there's always a certain amount of synthetics present.
 Also, when using such products, please be aware that a natural seal does not equal proof of efficacy or safety!
 Grass may be sealed ‘natural’, but it’s not safe or nutritious to eat.

 Are natural ingredients better than synthetic ones?